How we test child car seats

 Our testing includes an ergonomic assessment of each seat to make sure your child will be in the best position when they travel.

-- Space Experts check how roomy the seat is for your child, and how much space they'll have to grow and the head support
+- Space Experts check how roomy the seat is for your child and how much space they'll have to grow, as well as the head support.

-- Position of the child We check to make sure the child will be help in a good position while they travel, which is especially important for babies.
+- Position of the child We check to make sure the child will be held in a good position while they travel, which is especially important for babies.

 Should I buy it?

-We analyse our crash test results, ease of use data and ergonomic assessments to give each car seat a total test score, so you can see which are the best and worse and directly compare models to each other.
+Experts analyse our crash test results, ease-of-use data and ergonomic assessments to give each car seat a total test score, so you can see which are the best and worse, and directly compare models to each other.